-Voice of Customer (VoC) surveys are a popular method for organisations to monitor customer preferences and levels of satisfaction.
-However, how robust is the standard process of interviewing a few customers and then developing and administering a highly structured survey?
+Voice of Customer (VoC) surveys are a popular, but deeply flawed method for organisations to monitor customer preferences and levels of satisfaction.
+They follow a standard process of using qualitative research to identify issues and then undertake a highly structured quantitative survey to measure importance and satisfaction.

 The VoC survey framework appears to be based upon an outdated and false view of people as rational, independent agents with relatively fixed preferences.
 Because of the way the human brain works people have limited access to the emotional, social and psychological motivations that drive much of our behaviour.